 Location: Khardung La Top

-How to get there: It is 40 km from Leh city by road.
+How to get there: It is 40 kms from Leh city by road

 Sand Dunes at Hunder

-What if we told you one of the best experiences in Ladakh is lying on the desert and gazing at a million stars.
-You wouldn’t believe us right?
+One of the best experiences in Ladakh is lying on the desert and gazing at a million stars.
+You wouldn’t believe us, would you?
 After all, who expects to find a desert atop the Himalayas?
-Most of you may not be aware that Ladakh is actually a high altitude desert.
-It’s more than evident at the super scenic Nubra valley.
+Most of you may not be aware that Ladakh is actually a high altitude cold desert.
+It’s more than evident at the super scenic Nubra Valley.

-The desert is also home to the double humped bactarian camel, a rare species found only in this region of Ladakh.
+The desert is also home to the double-humped Bactrian camel, a rare species found only in this region of Ladakh.
 A ride on the backs of these sturdy animals is surely one of the most memorable experiences to have.

 Location: Nubra Valley

-How to get there: It is 120 km from Leh by road.
+How to get there: It is 120 kms from Leh by road

 Turtuk

 With its serene ambience, scenic vistas and the aquamarine waters of river Shyok meandering through the village, Turtuk is as heavenly as it gets.
-Being an offbeat place, you can soak up this beauty all by yourself.
+It is definitely one of the top offbeat places to visit in Ladakh, where you can soak up the beauty undisturbed by tourist crowds.

 Location: Nubra Valley

-How to get there: It is 205 km from Leh by road.
+How to get there: It is 205 kms from Leh by road

 Pangong Tso Lake

 Ladakh is home to many high altitude lakes, but none can match the grandeur of Pangong Tso.
-Brought to limelight by the movie “3 idiots”, it’s now the most popular destination in Ladakh.
+Brought to limelight by the movie ‘3 Idiots’, it is now the most popular destination in Ladakh.

-Flanked by mountains of brownish hues, walking along the banks of the azure blue lake is akin to living postcards in reality.
-Its uniqueness though lies with the changing shades of the lake as the day progresses.
+Flanked by mountains of brownish hues, walking along the banks of the azure blue lake is akin to living in a postcard picture.
+Its uniqueness though, lies with the changing shades of the lake as the day progresses.
 Be ready to whip out your cameras and catch this mystic phenomenon live.
 At night, watch the sky blanketed by a million stars as you camp next to the lake.

 Come night or day, there is always magic in the air at Pangong.